isomerpages/govtech-stp/_periodic-commuting-arrangement/01b-pca-sc-pr-requirements.md

 third_nav_title: Singapore Citizens/PRs Holding Malaysia Work Pass
 ---

-**Notice for travellers with travel history to Malaysia:** *As there has been a recent increase in COVID-19 cases in Malaysia, PCA travellers entering Singapore from 21 November 2020, 2359hrs, who have a travel history to Malaysia in the past 14 days, will be required to serve a 14-day Stay-Home Notice (SHN) at dedicated SHN facilities.
-There will be no SHN waiver for travellers with history to Malaysia*
+**Notice for travellers with travel history to Malaysia:** *As there has been a recent increase in COVID-19 cases in Malaysia, PCA travellers entering Singapore from 21 November 2020, 2359hrs, who have a travel history to Malaysia in the past 14 days, will be required to serve a 14-day Stay-Home Notice (SHN) at dedicated SHN facilities.*

 ### 1. Eligibility